Retail customer engagement: All you need to know for 2023

 Retailers should pivot towards a more empathetic communication tactic that acknowledges customers’ shift to online environments over the past two years.

-During the pandemic, the importance of relevance, personalization, and content value significantly increased.
+The importance of relevance, personalization, and content value significantly increased in the last few years.
 Many brands have excelled with the personalization and relevancy of their content, making the competition greater.

 You know the importance of having real-time reporting and analytics.
 Understanding customer behavior lets you know which channels are generating the highest ROI and which are underperforming.